PhilipYip1988/plotly_udemy/readme.md

 These notebooks give a 404 error when displayed on Notebook Viewer as the Notebook Viewer is not able to view the dash server.
 Instead they should be opened in JupyterLab:

-* dash layouts 1a
+* dash Layouts 1a
-* dash layouts 1b
+* dash Layouts 1b
-* dash layouts 2
+* dash Layouts 2
-* converting simple plotly to dash
+* Converting Simple plotly to dash
-* create a simple dashboard exercise
+* Create a Simple Dashboard Exercise
-* html components
+* html Components